SkiFire13/fmcps-assignment1/report.typ

 === Reachability

-The set of reachable states is computed by repeatedly applying the #Post operator to the current frontier and removing all the states already seen from it in order to get the new frontier.
-The frontiers are also incrementally combined in order to form the set of reachable states.
-The list of frontiers is also kept since it will be useful when computing the counterexample trace.
+The set of reachable states is computed by repeatedly applying the #Post operator to the current frontier starting from the initial set of states and removing all the states already seen from it in order to get the new frontier.
+The frontiers are then incrementally combined in order to form the set of reachable states.
+The list of frontiers is also kept in order to be used when computing the counterexample trace.

 #algorithm({
   import algorithmic: *